luamfb/tempest-lcd/README.md

 (after FILENAME), which causes the program to use sinusoidal waves instead of square waves.
 (More on this later.)

+## Who on Earth had this idea?
+(Or: a brief history of this project)

+It all started with [this paper][7], where the authors describe a way to make (CRT) monitors broadcast an AM signal.

+From it, a GPL2 project named [Tempest AM][8] was implemented, closely following the ideas presented on the paper, and using an X11 graphics library named G2, that I've frankly never heard of.
+(Maybe it was popular back then?)

+Then, another developer proceeded to greatly simplify the signal drawing function, using SDL (version 1) as the graphics library.
+That project was [Tempest for Eliza][1], which was previously mentioned as the predecessor to this project.

+Finally, my role on this was to change Tempest for Eliza so it could work on LCD monitors instead of CRT ones.
+Meanwhile, I've also rewritten the code from scratch (it wasn't a large codebase, and still isn't) to use SDL2, and to have, hopefully, a clearer input file format.

 ## Input files

 What this program needs as input is essentially a list of notes and rests,